Order new or replacement bins

 Bins can get damaged more easily if they are too full or if their lids are left open.
 Bins are more likely to break when they are being lifted, this does not mean the crew have handled the bin incorrectly.
 Unfortunately we cannot repair damaged bins or lids as there are many different styles and designs.

 If the bin is reported by the collection crew as no longer usable and poses a risk to the collection crew when emptying it, we will arrange a replacement to be delivered to you.
 We will not replace bins that are dirty, have superficial damage or the lid is damaged as these bins are still safe to use.
-If you want to replace your bin, you can do so for a charge.
+If you want to replace your broken bin, you can do so free of charge.

 When we will replace for free